 - Knight Campus, Field House: 10 am–3:45 pm

 - Flanagan Campus, Cafeteria: 10 am– 3:45 pm

 - Liston Campus, Atrium: 10 am– 3:45 pm

-You can also receive a vaccine at a state-run clinic, your local pharmacy or grocery store, local hospital, or a clinic in your community.
+You can also receive a vaccine or booster shot at a state-run clinic, your local pharmacy or grocery store, local hospital, or a clinic in your community.
 To find a vaccine site near you, visit vaccinateri.org, or Google search “Find a vaccine clinic near me.”

-Vaccines are FREE and do not require proof of health insurance or documentation of citizenship status.
+Vaccines and boosters are FREE and do not require proof of health insurance or documentation of citizenship status.